jerryOnlyZRJ/mobile-events/README.md

 ## Tests

-The JavaScript MD5 project comes with unit tests.
+This project comes with unit tests.
 You can run the test with:

 ```shell
 npm t